makoto/osaka/events/layer2/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  -  "Join us at Layer 2 Meetup for fruitful networking, chilled atmosphere & sushi on October 10, 2019 during the DevCon in Osaka, Japan"
+  -  "Join us at Layer 2 Meetup for fruitful networking, chilled atmosphere & sushi on October 10, 2019 during the DevCon in Osaka, Japan!"
+  -  "We will be happy to meet you again at Layer 2 Meetup during the major annual event – DevCon 2019 in Osaka, Japan."
+  -  "The first two Layer 2 meetups took place in New York during the Consensus Blockchain Week in May 2019 and in Berlin during the Blockchain Week in August 2019."
+  -  "Technology leaders of Layer 2 solutions will get together to discuss shared pains and gains in the development of second layer solutions.
+Anything goes at the meet, from scalability to interoperability and more!"
+  -  "Please, view all details AND get your FREE ticket by following the “Website” link below."

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28